prometheus/docs/content/docs/introduction/getting_started.md

 ---
-title: Starter codelab
+title: Getting started
 sort_rank: 3
 ---

-# Intro codelab
+# Getting started

-This guide is a "Hello World"-style codelab which shows how to install, configure, and use Prometheus in a simple example setup.
+This guide is a "Hello World"-style tutorial which shows how to install, configure, and use Prometheus in a simple example setup.
 You'll build and run Prometheus locally, configure it to scrape itself and an example application, and then work with queries, rules, and graphs to make use of the collected